weaviate/weaviate-io/developers/weaviate/search/similarity.md

 ## Group results by a property or cross-reference

-:::info Requires Weaviate `v1.19.0` or higher.
+:::info Available from version `v1.19`
 :::

 You can group search results by any arbitrary property or cross-reference.